rkm0959/Inequality_Solving_with_CVP/README.md

 # Inequality Solving with CVP

-a.k.a. the method rkm0959 uses all the time for CTFs, worked well so far, but has no idea why

-obviously I'm not going to claim anything like "I uSed tHIs iDea FirST!!!", since I've seen others use it

-a special case of this problem has another algorithm : check the "Special Case" folder for details
+A special case of this problem has another algorithm : check the "Special Case" folder for details

 A full writeup on this toolkit (in Korean) will hopefully be posted for SAMSUNG Software Membership blog.